vickysharma0812/SWSE/README.md

 The following topics and sub-topics will be covered during this course.

 1. Introduction
-2. Moisture in the atmosphere
+2. Water in the atmosphere
     - Vapor pressure
     - Relative humidity
     - Dew point
     - Adiabatic processes
     - Cloud formation
+3. Weather and climate
-3. Atmospheric circulation
+    - Atmospheric circulation
     - Wind flow
     - Global air circulation
     - Regional wind and weather systems